Owner to Owner Listings

 Horses listed on the Owner-to-Owner page are privately owned equines in need of a new home and are listed as a courtesy through our Maine Horse Matchmaker program.
 The MSSPA has not evaluated these horses.
 Owners listing horses agree to not charge a fee for rehoming.
 Please review program disclosures at the bottom of this page.

-Meet Georgia and Mabel!
+Meet Jack and Bran!

 Phone: (207) 890-7294